AnonCatalyst/Coeus-OSINT-ToolBox/README.md

 ## Usage 🚀

-Explore the various files to leverage different tools and resources provided by the DataSphere OSINT Framework for your intelligence gathering needs.
+Explore the various files to leverage different tools and resources provided by the Coeus OSINT Framework for your intelligence gathering needs.
 Each tool or resource file contains instructions on how to use them effectively.

 ### Important Security Note 🔒